 - 1. Read from the environment variables the hook base directory. - 2.
 Read from the environment variables the location of the passwd file. - 3.
-Read from the environment variables the location of the custom SSH software. - 4.
-Read from the environment variables the port number to be used by the SSH daemon. - 5.
-Read from stdin the container's state as defined in the OCI specification. - 6.
-Enter the container's mount namespaces in order to access the container's OCI bundle. - 7.
-Enter the container's pid namespace in order to start the sshd process inside the container. - 8.
-Read the user's UID/GID from the OCI bundle's config.json - 9.
-Get the username from the passwd file supplied by step 2. - 10.
-Determine the user's hook directory (where the SSH keys are stored) using data from steps 1. and 9. - 11.
-Determine the location of the SSH keys in the container.
-See Determining the location of the SSH keys inside the container. - 12.
-Copy the custom SSH software into the contaier (SSH daemon, SSH client). - 13.
-Setup the location for SSH keys into the container.
-If the path from 11. does not exist, it is created.
-If the user mounted their home dir from the host, future actions from the hook could alter the host's home dir.
-For this reason, the hook performs an overlay mount over the keys location.
-This allows the hook to copy the Dropbear keys into the container without tampering with the user's original ~/.ssh. - 14.
-Copy the Dropbear SSH keys into the container.
+Read from the environment variables the location of the custom OpenSSH - 4.
+Read from stdin the container's state as defined in the OCI specification. - 5.
+Enter the container's mount namespaces in order to access the container's OCI bundle. - 6.
+Enter the container's pid namespace in order to start the sshd process inside the container. - 7.
+Read the container's attributes from the OCI bundle's config.json in order to determine whether the SSH hook is enabled. - 8.
+If the SSH hook is disabled exit. - 9.
+Read the user's UID from the OCI bundle's config.json, get the username from the passwd file and use it to determine the user's hook directory (where the SSH keys are stored). - 10.
+Bind mount the custom OpenSSH (executables + configuration files) into the container. - 11.
+Copy the SSH keys into the container. - 12.
+Add an "sshd" user to /etc/passwd if necessary. - 13.
+Chroot to the container and start sshd inside the container. - 14.
+Bind mount the custom "ssh" binary into the container's /usr/bin, thus the shell will pick the custom binary when the command "ssh" is executed.